coherent-research/dcs-documentation/DCSUserGuide.md

 | ---- | --------------------------------------- | ----------------------------------------------------------------------------------------------------------------------- |
 | BRI  | The Flag protocol Bearer Rate Indicator | An integer which corresponds to the baud rate for the session: 0 = 300, 1 = 600, 2 = 1200, 3 = 2400, 4 = 4800, 5 = 9600 |

-NB: Normally the BRI will be determined automatically based on the value sent from the meter but can be overriden here if required.
+NB: Normally the BRI will be determined automatically based on the value sent from the meter but can be overridden here if required.

 When defining a _Meter Type_ which uses this plugin, the following needs to be taken into consideration: